fr0ziii/algo-dev-helper/README.md

 *   Improve code quality, add tests, or enhance documentation.

 Please follow the standard fork and pull request workflow for contributions.

+## Future Considerations

+While the core functionality is in place, potential future enhancements include:

+*   **Long-Term Goals:** Implementing features outlined in the original project brief, such as comprehensive knowledge base expansion, a rich code snippet library, Indexer integration, more sophisticated NLU/NLP, a user feedback mechanism, and containerization (Docker).
+*   **Q&A Scalability:** Refactoring the Q&A handler (`qa_handler.py`) to efficiently manage larger knowledge bases (like `llms-full.txt`), potentially using indexing (e.g., TF-IDF, embeddings) or a dedicated search mechanism.
+*   **Linting & Formatting:** Establishing and enforcing specific code style standards (e.g., using `flake8` and `black`).
+*   **Testing Strategy:** Expanding the testing suite beyond the current unit tests (e.g., integration tests).
+*   **Doc Linker Triggering:** Refining the logic in `bot.py` to better detect requests for documentation links even when specific keywords aren't used.

 ## License